wildenali/ROS-RaspberryPi-Basic/an_action_count_until/README.md

 ### 1.1 Edit the package.xml and CMakeLists.txt
-1. Open package.xml file and add some code like below
+A. Open package.xml file and add some code like below
 	```sh
 	<buildtool_depend>catkin</buildtool_depend>